Hello, I’m Samuel Neumann, a PhD student at the University of Alberta.

 Education and Research Interests

-I completed my Bachelor of Science at MacEwan University, majoring in both Mathematics and Computing Science.
-During my undergraduate career, I held two NSERC USRA awards which funded research in machine learning.
-Upon graduation, I received the Governor General’s Silver Medal for highest GPA in my graduating class.
+I earned my Bachelor of Science from MacEwan University in 2020, where I pursued a double major in Mathematics and Computing Science.
+My undergraduate research in machine learning was supported by two NSERC Undergraduate Student Research Awards (USRA).
+Upon graduation, I was awarded the Governor General’s Silver Medal for obtaining the highest GPA in my graduating class.